 -- holds even when an exponent is negative.

 Exponent 2 goes into the numerator as −2; exponent −4 goes there as +4.

 Problem 10.
 Rewrite without a denominator and evaluate.

-Factors may be shifted between the denominator and the numerator
+Problem 11.
+Factors may be shifted between the numerator and denominator [How?]

 The exponent 3 goes into the numerator as −3; the exponent −4 goes there as +4.

 Problem 12.
 Rewrite with positive exponents only.

 Problem 13.
 Apply the rules of exponents, then rewrite with positve exponents.